 This post is part of the series 'Coding style'.
 Be sure to check out the rest of the blog posts of the series!

-to define the coding style.
-Visual Studio understands this file and provides quick fixes to make your code match the coding style.
-You can easily rename symbols and add spaces where it's needed.
-However, it's easy to miss some warnings and commit a code that doesn't match the coding style.
-In this post, I'll show you how to enforce the coding style by using a step in the CI pipeline.
+In a previous post, I wrote about using an .editorfile to define the coding style.
+Visual Studio understands this file and provides quick fixes to align your code with the coding style.
+You can easily rename symbols and add missing spaces.
+However, it's easy to overlook some warnings and commit code that doesn't match the coding style.
+In this post, I'll show you how to enforce the coding style using a step in your CI pipeline.

-allows to format the files in a solution as shown in the previous post.
-But it can also check that your code matches the coding style defined in the file .editorconfig
+dotnet format allows you to format files in a solution as shown in the previous post.
+It can also verify that your code matches the coding style defined in .editorconfig.
+Use --check to prevent the tool from writing files and make it return a non-zero exit code when a file doesn't comply.

 dotnet tool update -g dotnet-format